mroejr/BAAM/Code_Analysis.md

  * [PVR](https://github.com/xbmc/xbmc/blob/master/xbmc/pvr/PVRDatabase.cpp)
  * [Application](https://github.com/xbmc/xbmc/blob/master/xbmc/Application.cpp)

 These are the code sections that we have done most of our project with and flet that we would have a better understanding of walking through this code over any other sections.
 Theses sections are written in C++ and having an understanding of C and staying with the code that we've seen a few times in the project is how we moved foward.
-The code is listed in the order that it was reviewed and the scope of the review is to look for CWEs that were.
+The code is listed in the order that it was reviewed and the scope of the review is to look for CWEs that were discussed and reviewed in class.

+[PlayList](https://github.com/xbmc/xbmc/blob/master/xbmc/playlists/PlayList.cpp) Atfer reviewing the code for this section there are two CWEs that have a clear presence in a few parts of the code.
+In the code in this section there are no input validation occurring anywhere that would have me believe that the CWE 20 would be violated in this section.
+In the same parts of the code that I feel have the CWE 20, I would say the same would need to be said about the CWE 120.
+There is no code that addresses bounds in any of the arrays that are implemented in the code.
+Leading me to believe that CWE 120 is also violated in the same sections of the code.

 ## Automated Tool Findings